Had a lovely surprise today, I’ve won the Landscape Photography Magazine Intimate Landscape feature this month!

 To download your copy of Issue 89 (July 2018) please click here.

 It’s always been a dream of mine to have a book published.
-Unfortunately the number of publishers beating a path to my door has been non-existent (I know, I can’t understand it either), and my chance of seeing my work in print seemed all but gone.
-All is not lost however, as self-publishing offers us all the ability to produce our own books.
+Unfortunately the number of publishers beating a path to my door has been non-existent (I know, I can’t understand it either), and the chance of seeing my work in print seemed remote.
+Self-publishing offers a lifeline, giving anyone the ability to produce their own books.
 It may not offer a lucrative return, but there’s a great deal of satisfaction to be had from seeing a project through, and seeing the final work in print.

 Proud to announce that for the second year in a row I’ve received a Commended in the Outdoor Photographer of the Year Competition, again in the ‘At the Water’s Edge’ category.